torproject/onionbalance/docs/v2/running-onionbalance.rst

 onion service instances are running.

-You will need to create a :ref:`configuration file <configuration_file_format>` which list the backend hidden services and the location of your hidden service keys.
+You will need to create a :ref:`configuration file <configuration_file_format>` which list the backend onion services and the location of your hidden service keys.

 .. code-block:: console